docker/docs/datacenter/dtr/2.2/guides/user/manage-images/sign-images/index.md

 In this example we're going to pull an NGINX image from Docker Store, re-tag it as `dtr.example.org/dev/nginx:1`, push the image to DTR and sign it in a way that is trusted by UCP.
-If you manage multiple repositories, you'll have to do the same procedure for every one of them.
+If you manage multiple repositories, you need to do the same procedure for every one of them.

 ### Configure your Notary client